-A map of the surrounding area showing the positions of the proposed poultry house and the nearby wildlife sites is provided in Figure 1.
-In this figure, the AWs are shaded in olive, the SSSIs are shaded green, the SACs are shaded purple and the site of the proposed poultry house is outlined in blue.
+A map of the surrounding area showing the positions of the existing and proposed poultry houses and the nearby wildlife sites is provided in Figure 1.
+In this figure, the AWs are outlined in olive, the SSSIs are shaded green and the site of the existing and proposed poultry houses is outlined in blue.